Authentication

 // src/lib/auth.ts

-import { createAuthClient } from "@gencow/react";
+import { createAuthClient } from "@gencow/client";

-export const auth = createAuthClient();
+export const auth = createAuthClient(baseUrl);

-// src/main.tsx
+// src/lib/apiClient.ts

 import { GencowProvider } from "@gencow/react";

-import { auth } from "./lib/auth";
+import { apiClient } from "./lib/apiClient";

 function AppWrapper({ children }: { children: React.ReactNode }) {